pranavelric/pranavelric/README.md

 - ❓ Ask me about anything related to Android and related technologies

-- ⚡ Fun fact: I keep night shift swithed on at all times
+- ⚡ Fun fact: I keep night shift switched on at all times

 </td><td valign="top" width="50%">